1. What’s the one book or writing project you haven’t yet written but still hope to?

 The twelve volumes of Rabindranath Tagore’s writings.
 I look at them wistfully every day, but a dozen “important” tasks draw me away from them.
 On a day meant just for reading, a dozen tomes will draw me—to a lifetime’s feast.

 3. What was your first writing “instrument” (besides pen and paper)?

 That has to be my PC.
 Got it around five or six years back—a second hand machine.
 I was thrilled to have a computer of my own.
-By then I had good enough typing skills, thanks to years of writing-related jobs.
+By then I had good enough typing skills, thanks to years of writing-related jobs, like when I used to do the service of rewriting a paper.
 The PC was a godsend, not just because it boosted my writing efforts, but because it introduced me to fellow writers from all parts of the world.
 The internet led me to my first writing forum, enabling me to connect with writers—aspiring and published, while at the same time helping me hone my writing skills, discover my voice, and lend me new dreams.